 Prerequisite.-French 1 or Senior Matriculation and entrance test.
+Students who fail in the Christmas examinations may be required to take French 2A (see below) in the second term.

 2A.
 French 2 with two additional hours.
 Five hours per week.
 For French 2 classes, see timetable above.
 Additional class hours to be arranged.